jomarieminney/sc-new-workshop-content/content/Django/django_admin/_index.md

 | Cinnamon Scroll     | Swirled bun with cinnamon and icing                      |
 | Cupcake             | Individual sponge cake with frosting                     |

+{{% notice info %}}

 If you want to know more about Django admin, check out Django's [documentation](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/)

+{{% /notice %}}

-This is probably a good moment to grab a tea or coffee to re-energize yourself.
+This is probably a good moment to grab a tea or coffee to re-energise yourself.
 You created your first Django model – you deserve a little break!